 Defining customer journeys allows you to refine your messaging strategy in order to meet your customers with the right message at the right time on the right channel.

 The customer, buyer, or user journey, is a visual representation of your customer’s end-to-end experience with your brand.
-An omnichannel customer journey charts your customers’ key interactions with your company across multiple channels and throughout their lifecycle.
+A customer journey charts your customers’ key interactions with your company across multiple channels and throughout their lifecycle.

 These distinct interactions can include channel behavior, buying behavior, and other triggers such as location, in-app behaviors, conversion types, and more.